MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsubmit.md

 ### -param pSubmitResult [out, optional]

 The result of the submission.
-This parameter can be one of the following values from the <b>WER_SUBMIT_RESULT</b> enumeration type.
+This parameter can be one of the following values from the **WER_SUBMIT_RESULT** enumeration type.

 <table>
 <tr>